 Example: Sophia is convicted of shoplifting.
 A judge does not impose jail time, but rather puts Sophia on a probationary sentence and orders her to repay the store for the stolen goods.

 Sophia soon falls behind on her scheduled payments.
-Her PO tracks her down and brings her back in front of the judge at a hearing.
-While the judge could put Sophia in jail, he decides against it.
-He alters her conditions to help her pay the store back.
+The county probation department tracks her down and brings her back in front of the judge at a hearing.
+While the judge could put Sophia in jail to serve time, he decides against it.
+Her being out of custody does not harm public safety or help her situation.
+So he alters her conditions to help her pay the store back.

 2. How does a probation violation hearing get initiated?

-Depending on the circumstances, a PVH can be initiated by the probation officer, the prosecutor or the judge.
+Depending on the circumstances, a PVH can be initiated by the probation officer (PO), the prosecutor or the judge.
 One of these parties calls for the hearing after learning the defendant may have violated the terms.

 Probationary sentences in every state comes with certain conditions attached.
 These may include: